Apollo-Level2-Web-Dev/Batch-2-Assignment-9-Fullstack/5-travel-buddy.md

     - Details for each request:
         - Trip destination
         - Status of the request (pending, approved, rejected)
-        - Option to message the trip organizer (if approved)

 - **7.2 Travel Posts**:
     - List of trips the user has posted.
     - Details for each post: